gavinlyonsrepo/RpiMotorLib/Documentation/L298N_DC.md

 Finally, connect the six GPIO pins on your pi  output pins to the driver module.
 IN software code below for two DC motors, So GPIO 19, 13, 20 and 21 will be connected to pins IN1, IN2, IN3 and IN4 respectively.
-Then connect GPIO 26 to module pin enB (remove the jumper first) and GPIO 16 to module pin EnB (again, remove the jumper).
+Then connect GPIO 26 to module pin EnA (remove the jumper first) and GPIO 16 to module pin EnB (again, remove the jumper).

 The motor direction is controlled by sending a HIGH or LOW signal to the drive for each motor (or channel).